Kurdish-aligned group in north Syria says targeted by Turkish warplanes

 RIVALRIES AND ALLIANCES

-The Jarablus Military Council said the village of al-Amarna, which lies a few km south of Jarablus, was hit by the warplanes.
+The Jarablus Military Council said the village of al-Amarna, which lies a few km south of Jarablus, was hit.
 In response to the Turkish strike, it said: "If they do not attack our forces, then we will keep the border strip secure."

-The newly formed Jarablus Military Council has said it was made up of people from the area with the aim of capturing the town and the surrounding region from Islamic State militants.
+The newly formed Jarablus Military Council has said it is made up by people from the area with the aim of capturing the town and the surrounding area from Islamic State militants.
 However, the Turkish-backed rebels seized Jarablus first.

 The Jarablus Military Council has aligned itself with the SDF, which encompasses several militias including Arabs and the Kurdish YPG group.

-The SDF alliance is backed by the United States, putting Ankara at odds with NATO ally Washington in the engagement in Syria, where a multi-faceted conflict has raged for five years.
-A complex web of rivalries and alliances has emerged from what began with an uprising against Syrian President Bashar al Assad, drawing in world powers and regional states.
+The SDF is also backed by the United States, putting Ankara at odds with its NATO ally Washington in its engagement in Syria, where the multi-faceted conflict has raged for five years, creating complex rivalries and alliances.

 On Thursday, a day after Turkey began its cross-border offensive, Turkish troops fired on U.S.-backed YPG forces, which is part of the SDF.
 Turkey's state news agency described that salvo as warning shots.
 The use of Turkish warplanes against an SDF-aligned group would point to tougher action.